 Westport Protective Order Lawyer

-Process of Issuing a Protective Order
+What Is The Process of Issuing a Protective Order in Westport?

 Before a judge can issue a protective order, local law enforcement will issue something called conditions of release until the scheduled court date.
 The accused may not be able to leave the house or contact the accuser in person or through a third party or the internet.
 These requirements depend on what the judge deems appropriate based on the facts of the case.
-Therefore, those accused of assault charges should speak with a Westport protective order lawyer as soon as possible.
+Therefore, those accused of assault charges should speak with a Westport protective order attorney as soon as possible.

 Penalties for Violating Protective Orders